 Ways to Partner

-There is no single way to structure a service-learning experience...but there are certain ways of partnering that work more consistently than others!
-The following partnership models reflect the most commonly-employed service-learning course designs used by Loyola faculty.
-These offer some examples of how various agency missions, opportunities, and needs might interface with classroom learning objectives.
+The following partnership models reflect the most common service-learning course designs used by Loyola faculty.
+These offer some examples of how various agency missions, opportunities, and needs might align with classroom learning objectives.

-In a placement model course, individual students or groups of students fill normal volunteer roles at your organization, usually offering 3-5 hours per week throughout the semester for a total of 20-40 hours of service (depending on the course requirements and the needs of the service site).
-Back in the classroom, discussions and assignments help students apply or draw course concepts out of their community-based experiences.
-For example, students in an Intro to Sociology class might volunteer at a range of area social services agencies and reflect on their experiences in light of in-class discussions of historic and contemporary social problems.
+In many service-learning courses, individual students or groups of students fill volunteer roles at your organization, usually offering 3-5 hours per week throughout the semester for a total of 20-40 hours of service (depending on the course requirements and the needs of the service site).
+Faculty members facilitate connections between service experiences and classroom content through discussion and other written and multi-media assignments that help students apply course concepts to their community experiences.
+Students in an Intro to Christian Theology class might volunteer at a range of area congregations and reflect on the course essential question: How do people of faith connect faith to service in the world?

 Making it Work:

-- Develop clear, evocative job descriptions for standard volunteer roles
+- Develop clear job descriptions for standard volunteer roles

 - Advertise volunteer opportunities on RamblerLink AND at the Service and Job Opportunities Fairs